 What they’re really thinking is who are all these people?
 Do we really need them?
 Am I paying for all these people?
 How much is this costing me?

-However, asking cost questions during a creative review meeting is like asking your barista at the local coffee shop about the political situation in Nicaragua or Costa Rica or wherever your beans come from.
+However, asking cost questions during a creative review meeting is like asking your barista at the local coffee shop about the political situation in Nicaragua (or wherever your beans come from).

 Not necessarily bad questions, just being asked to totally the wrong audience in totally the wrong context.